 Information about Council reports and decisions relating to the Lyttelton Port Recovery Plan

-To view the Direction issued by the Minister for Canterbury Earthquake Recovery, Government Gazette.
+To view the Direction issued by the Minister for Canterbury Earthquake Recovery, Government Gazette(external link).

 Master planning for Lyttelton’s town centre began in May/June 2011.
 Since then the Council has worked with the community to incorporate their ideas and aspirations for Lyttelton’s town centre and beyond into the Master Plan.